watatomo/enstars-wiki/p/ss.md

 ## Removing Shadows from SS Sprites

-While this is optional, it's I personally prefer to remove shadows from the sprites.
+While this is optional, I personally prefer to remove shadows from the sprites.
 The colors/opacity for them are quite inconsistent anyways.

 1. Load up your desired file onto AssetStudio
 2. Navigate to the file's asset list and export the texture for the sprite (named `base`)